vadym-scythia/vadym/README.md

-WIP WIP WIP

-- 👋 Hi, I’m @VadymMan
+- 👋 Hi, I’m software dev from Ukraine.
-- 👀 I’m interested in ...
+- 👀 I’m interested in SICP, .NET/C#, different funcy stuff,problems of versioning, computer science fundamentals, cybernetics.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning SICP.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/vadym-mandrichenko

+I'm a full time working dev, so contributing here when it is possible.

 <!---
 VadymMan/VadymMan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.